Keyboard shortcuts

 This failure occurs when:

-• the battery is removed or defective (message text Battery failure).
-As soon as possible, check the battery connection by disconnecting and reconnecting it;
+• the battery is removed or defective (message text: Battery failure).
+Check the battery connection as soon as possible by disconnecting and reconnecting it;

-• the maximum battery age has been reached (message text Maximum battery age reached).
-You solve this by replacing the battery.
+• the maximum battery age has been reached (message text: Maximum battery age reached).
+Replace the battery to resolve this.
 The repeat delay after accepting this alarm is 30 days.

-When 6 or more alarms within a call list / service group are active at the same time, the Octalarm alarm dialler reports this as 1 alarm.
-You will then receive the notification: Multiple alarms.
+When 6 or more alarms within a call list/service group are active simultaneously, the Octalarm alarm dialler reports this as a single alarm.
+You will receive the notification: Multiple alarms.
 There are more than 5 alarms.

 Internet error: Eth0, Eth1 and/or GSM